 As a result of these covenants, we may not be able to respond to changes in business and economic conditions and to obtain additional financing, if needed, and we may be prevented from engaging in transactions that might otherwise be beneficial to us.
-Our revolving credit and letter of credit facilities require, and our future credit facilities may require, us to maintain specified financial ratios and satisfy certain financial condition tests.
+Our revolving credit facility requires, and our future credit facilities may require, us to maintain specified financial ratios and satisfy certain financial condition tests.
 Our ability to meet these financial ratios and tests can be affected by events beyond our control, and we may not be able to meet those tests.
-The breach of any of these covenants could result in a default under our revolving credit and letter of credit facilities.
-Upon the occurrence of an event of default under our revolving credit and letter of credit facilities or future credit facilities, the lenders could elect to declare all amounts outstanding under such credit facilities, including accrued interest or other obligations, to be immediately due and payable.
+The breach of any of these covenants could result in a default under our revolving credit facility.
+Upon the occurrence of an event of default under our revolving credit facility or future credit facilities, the lenders could elect to declare all amounts outstanding under such credit facilities, including accrued interest or other obligations, to be immediately due and payable.
 If amounts outstanding under such credit facilities were to be accelerated, our assets may not be sufficient to repay in full that indebtedness and our other indebtedness, including the notes.

-The instruments governing certain of our indebtedness, including the indenture and our revolving credit and letter of credit facilities, also contain cross-default provisions.
+The instruments governing certain of our indebtedness, including the indenture and our revolving credit and letter of credit facilities, contain cross-default provisions.
 Under these provisions, a default under one instrument governing our indebtedness may constitute a default under our other instruments of indebtedness that contain cross default provisions, which could result in the related indebtedness and the indebtedness issued under other instruments becoming immediately due and payable.
 In such event, we would need to raise funds from alternative sources, which funds may not be available to us on favorable terms, on a timely basis or at all.
 Alternatively, such a default could require us to sell our assets and otherwise curtail operations to pay our creditors.
-The proceeds of such a sale of assets, or curtailment of operations, might not enable us to pay all of our liabilities, including the notes.

-A court could subordinate or void the obligations under our subsidiaries' guarantees and, in such event, the obligations of those subsidiaries to repay the notes could be reduced or eliminated.
+A court could subordinate or void the obligations under our subsidiaries' guarantees.